Brahvim/SvgToImage/README.md

 # How to use:
 Drag-and-drop an SVG file (`.svg` extension only!
 Please rename the file to change the extension if needed.) onto this window:

 ![Drag and drop only onto this window!](https://user-images.githubusercontent.com/69293652/194111284-011cf772-ce3a-4e94-b703-44deb37cf892.png)

 Another window with some options will appear.
 Here, specify the width and height (resolution) of the image, and the file format you want it in.
 Click "Export and view." to export the file.
 The explorer program (at least on Microsoft Windows) should open automatically.
-A file with the same name as the one you put will appear, with a different extension.
+A file with the same name as the one you put will appear, with a different extension, in a folder named "`data`", which is in the same folder where the program is.

 If you export multiple times, the file names are suffixed with `(1)`, `(2)` and vice-versa.